amor71/trade_deploy/README.md

 make sure you have a locally installed docker (https://docs.docker.com/get-docker/).

-### Installation
+### Installation & Setup

-1. execute `docker pull amor71/liu-in-a-box`.
+1. Execute `docker pull amor71/liu-in-a-box`,
-2. download the file

-building docker:
-docker build . -t liu

-prep:

-place the `tradeplan.toml` @ <local_folder>
-running:
+2. Download the file https://github.com/amor71/trade_deploy/blob/master/liu-in-a-box/env.list to the folder in which you intend to run your strategies (eg. ~/my-liu/).
+3. Make you to have a valid `tradeplan.toml` file in the same directory, as well as set-up `LiuAlgoTrader` environment variables.
+For more details & examples see here https://liualgotrader.readthedocs.io/en/latest/Configuration.html .

+### Running your local `liu-in-a-box`

-docker run -v <local_folder>:/opt/trader --env-file env.list --env DSN=postgresql://docker@localhost/tradedb liu
+Execute `docker run -v <local_folder>:/opt/trader --env-file env.list --env DSN=postgresql://docker@localhost/tradedb liu-in-a-box`